litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

         :lines: 71-75
         :linenos:

-Now that we've seen how to do single-row operations, let's look at the bulk methods we can use.
+Now that we have seen how to do single-row operations, let us look at the bulk methods we can use.